-- 1 Press the vehicle symbol i in the bottom bar and go to Settings. - 2 Go to System \rightarrow About \rightarrow VIN number.
+- 1 Press the vehicle symbol A in the bottom bar and go to Settings. - 2 Go to System → About → VIN number.

-^[1] VIN
+[1] VIN

 1.9.
 Approval of terms and conditions and data collection

 You will see messages about different terms and conditions and data collection^[1] in the center display.
 Your agreement is necessary for certain apps and services to work properly.